joseeden/joeden/docs/Cybersecurity/001-Fundamentals/048-Logging-Data.md

 - Volume
 - Paths

-To learn more, please see [NetFlow.](./047-Alerting-and-Monitoring.md#netflow-zeek-and-mrtg)
+For more information, please see [NetFlow.](./047-Alerting-and-Monitoring.md#netflow-zeek-and-mrtg)

 ### Sampled Flow